Here’s my take, my favourite sauna places, and my sauna essentials.

 Kulttuurisauna – very nice sauna by the waterside, no groups allowed, no swimwear or towels allowed, this is a true local experience.
 And you can go swimming straight after sauna, with great city views.

 Allas – a nice option if you want to try out if sauna is for you, and if you think you might prefer to swim.
 There is a mixed sauna available, and of course the amazing outdoor pool area.
-Mixed and separate saunas available.
+Mixed and separate saunas available, also new floating saunas on the harbour deck!

 Sompasauna: a makeshift, seaside sauna run by volunteers – this is a truly local experience.
 Chop your own wood, bring your own water, no reservations, no service.
 Pure sauna.
 Mixed, swimwear is optional.